Cabins for a crowd

 Its group center has 11 buildings, with its own dining hall, shower building, volleyball court and gathering spot for campfires.

-Some people just rent the staff quarters, which has four bedrooms and three baths, says office manager Dede Johnson, but many spread out.
+Some people just rent the staff quarters, which has four bedrooms and three baths, office manager Dede Johnson told us, but many spread out.

 "We see a lot of family reunions," she says.
 "A lot of families have been doing this for years, and they keep expanding and growing and growing.